katyhuff/blog/_posts/2014-05-05-women-only-events.markdown

 and my summary of that event can be [found at the Berkeley Science Review](http://sciencereview.berkeley.edu/wise-athena-swifter-hermes/ "WiSE Summary").
-The second event was a Women In Tech data science tutorial for female Bay Area high schoolers and took place in conjunction with the [Silicon Valley PyData conference](http://pydata.org/sv2014 "PyData").
-It was led by the unstoppable [Cindee Madison](https://twitter.com/rgrrl "Cindee on Twitter").
+The second event was a Women In Tech data science tutorial for female Bay Area high schoolers.
+It took place in conjunction with the [Silicon Valley PyData conference](http://pydata.org/sv2014 "PyData") and was led by the unstoppable [Cindee Madison](https://twitter.com/rgrrl "Cindee on Twitter").

 ## Isolation